 As you might gather my name is Michelle Laverick, I was born in the area of the UK called “Teesside” and I would describe myself as a “TechKnowologist”.
 Sharing my understanding and knowledge of technology with others.
 As such the blog represents my views, and should not be seen as being reflective of my companies position.

 I work for Droplet Computing where I am the Chief Technologist.
 Yes, it’s a bit of a grand title but all that really means is helping people fix their problems, and dreaming up new and better ways of using our technology, pushing it into every nook and cranny of people end-user computing needs.
 In my spare time, I host a monthly radio show on Radio Free Matlock – called “The Dark Sessions“.
 It basically showcases local performers in the session scene in the County of Derbyshire.
 I’m also the self-appointed chair of the Wirksworth LGBTQIA+ group more popularly known as “Out and Proud of Wussa” – I helped put together the very first “Pride Float” for our annual carnival, and help curate monthly movie events for the group at the North Lights Cinema.

 From 2012-15, I worked for VMware as their Senior Cloud Infrastructure Evangelist, in the Competitive Marketing Team.
-In Sept 2014 I switched the vxRAIL team at VMware, with general technical marketing responsibilities.
+In Sept 2014 I switched to the vxRAIL team at VMware, with general technical marketing responsibilities.
 In Dec 2015 I left VMware to take what I called a “grown-up gap year”.
 This allowed me to do some small amount of traveling through physical space, and a large amount of traveling in the mind.
 I also spent time on creative projects including writing and performing.
-During my time volunteering for a charity and at two museums in my local area – whilst I worked what to next and think about my next gig.
+During my time volunteering for a charity and at two museums in my local area – whilst I worked on what to next and think about my next gig.